What Is Adoption?

 “If I give my baby up for adoption, is it free to make an adoption plan?”

 Yes.
-Not only is putting a baby up for adoption free, but you are 100% in charge of how you want this process to go.
-You make all of the important decisions in your adoption plan.
+Putting a baby up for adoption free, and you are 100% in charge of how you want this process to go.

 - Financial help for birth mothers giving baby for adoption